AaditT/PetFinder/README.md

 ## Instructions

 1. Download the GitHub repository
-2. Run the
+2. Run the SQL code in `petFindSQL.sql` in phpMyAdmin to create the PetFind database
 3. Create an API Key at [Mapbox](https://www.mapbox.com/) and place the key in line 222 of `entries.php`
+4. Have fun!